kaust-rccl/ibex-miniconda-install/README.md

 ```

 Change into the newly cloned repository directory and source the install script.
 Sourcing the
-install script runs each of the comands in the script as if you had entered them manually at
+install script runs each of the commands in the script as if you had entered them manually at
 the prompt and insures that changes made to your `~./bashrc` take effect without your having
 to logout of Ibex.